lab1092/blender-manual_ja/manual/animation/editors/dopesheet/action.rst

 new one!

 This window shows, by default, the action datablock linked to the current active object.
-However, as with FCurvs, you can pin an :guilabel:`Action Editor` to a given action with the small "pin" button to the left of the datablock controls, in the header.
+However, as with FCurvs, you can pin an *Action Editor* to a given action with the small "pin" button to the left of the datablock controls, in the header.
 This will force the window to always display this datablock, whatever the current selected object is.